 Margaret is president of the National Committee for Quality Assurance (NCQA), and co-chair of the National Priorities Partnership.
 Under her leadership, NCQA's Healthcare Effectiveness Data and Information Set (HEDIS) has become health care's first and most widely used national performance improvement tool.
 NCQA has also become the source of the country's most popular program for transforming medical practices into patient-centered medical homes.
 In addition, she also serves as co-chair of the National Priorities Partnership.
 Margaret has received the Centers for Disease Control and Prevention's Champion of Prevention award, the agency's highest honor, and has been voted by her peers as one of Modern Healthcare's "100 Most Powerful People in Health Care."
 She holds a master's degree in health administration and planning from Johns Hopkins University.

 Harold is a professor of medicine at the Dartmouth Institute and chair of the National Advisory Committee for the Robert Wood Johnson Foundation (RWJF) Physician Faculty Scholars Program.
 Previously, Harold was chief medical resident at Dartmouth Medical School (where he studied shared decision making), chair of the department of medicine at Dartmouth and a professor at the Stanford University School of Medicine.
-Arthur is a former editor of the Annals of Internal Medicine, has authored or co-authored over 200 medical articles and books, and has chaired or been a member of many national policy-setting committees.
+Harold is a former editor of the Annals of Internal Medicine, has authored or co-authored over 200 medical articles and books, and has chaired or been a member of many national policy-setting committees.
 He holds an MD from Harvard Medical School and completed his residency in internal medicine at Massachusetts General Hospital.